Hydrogen bond output from CHARMM is wrong

 SideChain groups.
 Protein, Protein-H and SideChain-H were fortuitously

-#3 Updated by Mark Abraham almost 9 years ago
+#3 Updated by Mark Abraham over 9 years ago

 - Status changed from New to Feedback wanted